 Nearly 12 acres at the northeastern part of the Project area were conveyed in 2005 to the State of Hawai'i for a school site.
 Adjacent to the school site will be a district park and a child care center.
 In 2007, approximately 1.25 acres were conveyed to Seagull Schools for the child care center.
 Just over one acre of land was conveyed to the City and County of Honolulu in 2008 for relocation of the 'Ewa Beach Fire Station at the northeast corner of the Project site.
 HASEKO conveyed approximately 18.75 acres to the City for the district park in November 2014 and conveyed approximately 9 acres to the City for the expansion of One'ula Beach Park in July 2015.
+In December 2020, Haseko sold 2.6 acres to Tsukada Global Holdings, Inc. for a wedding operation.

-All areas are shown on Exhibit D.
+All areas are shown on Exhibit F.